rng-guy/NFSMWBartender/README.txt

 Regarding COP (DE / RE)SPAWNING ("BartenderSettings\Advanced\Cars.ini"):

  • Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
-This is vanilla behaviour, as these spawns count toward the total number of cops loaded that the global cop-spawn limit (which only affects "Chasers") is compared against.
-This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.
+This is vanilla behaviour: These spawns also count toward the total number of cops loaded by the game, which the game compares against the global cop-spawn limit to make spawn decisions for "Chasers".
+Cops spawned in NPC pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

  • Pushing any global cop-spawn limit beyond 8 requires the "NFSMW LimitAdjuster" mod (LA) by Zolika1351 for stability.
 Without LA, the game will start unloading models and assets because